UCF Knights: Athletic facilities

 Since 2000, the UCF has invested significant capital and effort in the construction, expansion and improvements of its major sports programs and their facilities.
-In 2007, UCF opened the new 45,000–seat FBC Mortgage Stadium, and the new 9,000 seat Addition Financial Arena.
+In 2007, UCF opened the new 46,000–seat Acrisure Bounce House, and the new 9,000 seat Addition Financial Arena.
 In 2011, the university renovated the UCF Soccer and Track Stadium, increasing capacity to over 2,000 and adding amenities such as clubhouses and restrooms.
 In 2011, UCF completed a major renovation of John Euliano Park, expanding it to a total capacity at 4,180.

 Since 2017, the men's and women's tennis teams are the only teams who play their home games at a facility that isn't owned by the university, instead playing at the USTA National Campus in Lake Nona roughly 20 miles away from campus.
 The rowing team is the only other team that does not compete on campus, as the UCF Intercollegiate Rowing Center is on Lake Pickett, about eight miles from campus.